 This is probably the biggest misconception about VoIP.
 Well, in some cases it’s actually true.
 Not all VoIP systems are created equal in quality.
 The audio quality of VoIP might be affected by the bandwidth and the device used.
 However, most VoIP providers offer a vast number of different protocols and codecs to ensure HD sound quality.
 So with a robust solution and proper implementation, the call quality of VoIP can be as good or even better than the landline-based calls, ensuring communication to each customer comes through loud and clear.
 You can’t even tell the difference.
 In the rare event that there are audio quality issues, that normally indicates a need for support or an issue with outdated phones, instead of an inherent flaw in VoIP.

 Many VoIP providers offer web access so that business customers can see and manage every aspect of their phone system, from call features to account information.
 For example, Yeastar PBX System has an intuitive web GUI to help you get started in minutes.
 Your IT administrator can easily manage user accounts while each user controls individual settings.
-If you opt for hosted or managed VoIP service, the service providers will take care of almost everything to support your phone service.
+If you opt for a hosted or managed VoIP service, the service providers will take care of almost everything to support your phone service.
 It’s also a misconception that hosted phone systems take away control over how your organization wants to configure the phone network.
 Most service providers make it easy for you to make alterations with just a few clicks.
 You may even be able to select from various plans of features that your organization needs.

 5. VoIP is not as reliable and secure as legacy phone systems.

 A lot of people are wary of VoIP because it runs over the Internet.
-Actually, a reliable service provider will check the speed and reliability of your Internet connection and have a redundancy plan in place in case of the rare service interruption.
-As for security, VoIP leverages modern security technologies like firewalls, encryption, authentication, blacklist & white list, etc. to make it even more secure than PSTN and ISDN.
+Actually, a reliable provider will check the speed and reliability of your Internet connection and have a redundancy plan in place in case of a rare service interruption.
+As for security, VoIP leverages modern security technologies like firewalls, encryption, authentication, blocklist & allowlist, etc. to make it even more secure than PSTN and ISDN.
 As long as your network is secure, your VoIP lines are secure.
 Better yet, the provider you work with may help you search for security services that meet all of your needs as you upgrade to a better office communication system.

 6. VoIP doesn’t make that much of a difference.

 VoIP systems unify employees under one cohesive phone system.
 Ever heard of BOYD mobility?
 The credit goes to VoIP.
 That’s not something you’ll see with legacy phone systems.
 A VoIP solution is able to allow users to make and receive business calls anywhere anytime with Internet-connected desktops or mobile devices, which greatly empowers employees working from home and on the go.
 You’ll certainly boost morale when your field staff learns they may bring their preferred devices.
-Besides, VoIP also allows for a number of 3rd party integration, such as call center, CRM, CTI, PMS and more, and even custom integration with API, which will extend the functionality to cater to more specific needs and keep employees more engaged and productive.
+Besides, VoIP also allows for a number of 3rd party integration, such as call center systems, CRM, CTI, PMS, and more, and even custom integration with API, which will extend the functionality to cater to more specific needs and keep employees more engaged and productive.

-- Cloud Phone System: What It Is, How It Works, and Why to Choose It
+Cloud Phone System: How It Works, and Why to Choose It